shwina/still-magic/_chapters_en/workflow.md

     -   Creator: usually added automatically by the system
     -   Owner: who's doing the work/moderating the discussion
     -   Reviewer: who's checking
--   Helpful to have one more tag: *Suitable for Newcomer* or *Beginner*
+-   Helpful to have one more label: *Suitable for Newcomer* or *Beginner*
     -   If you help potential new contributors find places to start, they're more likely to do so
--   Can use ticket status to make the development lifecycle explicit
+-   Can use issue status to make the development lifecycle explicit
     -   I.e., only allow certain state transitions
     -   And notify interested parties of state transitions
--   Don't worry about any of this until people are actually using tickets...
+-   Don't worry about any of this until people are actually using issues...

 ## Continuous Integration {#s:workflow-continuous}